martyn-hash/The-link/replit.md

 - Unique Contact Constraints: Case-insensitive unique constraint on people.primaryEmail and unique constraint on people.primaryPhone to prevent duplicate contact information across all people in the system.
 - Performance Optimization: Composite indexes on (client_id, status, scheduled_for) and (client_id, status, sent_at) ensure efficient querying for all notification tabs.

+### Service Inactive Management

+A permission-controlled system for marking client services as inactive, preventing them from being scheduled for future projects while maintaining full audit trails:
+- Three Required Inactive Reasons: Services can be marked inactive with mandatory reason selection: "Created in Error", "No Longer Required", or "Client Doing Work Themselves".
+- Permission Control: Only users with `canMakeServicesInactive` permission can deactivate services, providing role-based access control.
+- Automatic Metadata Population: Backend auto-populates `inactiveAt` timestamp and `inactiveByUserId` when a service is marked inactive.
+- Scheduling Date Clearing: `nextStartDate` and `nextDueDate` are automatically cleared to NULL when a service is deactivated.
+- Chronology Logging: Service status changes are logged to client chronology with formatted messages (e.g., "Service 'X' was marked inactive - Reason: Created In Error").
+- UI Status Display: Inactive services show a red-backgrounded status section with formatted reason and deactivation date.
+- Validation & Data Integrity: Backend validates that `inactiveReason` can only be set when `isActive` is false, and ensures all inactive metadata is cleared when reactivating services.
+- Scheduling Exclusion: The nightly project scheduler filters out inactive services (`isActive: false`), preventing automated project generation for deactivated services.
+- Schema Migration Support: Automatic migrations create the `inactive_reason` enum type and add `inactiveReason`, `inactiveAt`, and `inactiveByUserId` columns to `client_services` table.

 ## External Dependencies

 ### Third-Party Services